UniMath/agda-unimath/src/foundation-core/decidable-propositions.lagda.md

   is-prop-is-decidable-trunc-Prop A =
     is-prop-is-decidable is-prop-type-trunc-Prop

-is-decidable-trunc-Prop : {l : Level} → UU l → UU-Prop l
+is-decidable-trunc-Prop : {l : Level} → UU l → Prop l
 pr1 (is-decidable-trunc-Prop A) = is-decidable (type-trunc-Prop A) pr2 (is-decidable-trunc-Prop A) = is-prop-is-decidable-trunc-Prop A